akhilesh9014/Ansible-Roles/README.md

 cd all/
 ln -s ../../../000_cross_env_vars .
 ```
 When you have completed the above steps for each of your environments, your directory structure will look something like this:
+                        :point_down:
 ```
 .
 ├── ansible.cfg